AlexRodriguez-dev/JustWeather/README.md

 # JustWeather
 JustWeather is a minimalistic weather application.
 That uses a user's location to display weather points.
-This is done by using a geolocation api and a weather api.
+This is done by using a weather api.

-Goals:
--needs api application
--testing
+Goals :

+- add fahrenheit